Alberto247/CS484-final-project/README.md

 - Cache results in a REDIS for 10 minutes
 - Site accessible by specific links to shoes or searches

+To test the email functionality just put a threshold higher that the current price and you should receive an email within 10 minutes.

 ## Easter egg
 In the site there's also an hidden easter egg... enjoy finding it!